ArtemShkumat/AiGM/Documentation/Architecture.md

 Create a wrapper to call the local LLM or an external API.
 ResponseProcessingService

-Parse <donotshow> blocks, handle new entity creation or partial updates.
+Parse <donotshow/> blocks, handle new entity creation or partial updates.
 PresenterService & BackgroundJobService

 Tie it all together so that user input → queued job → prompt building → LLM → response processing → user-facing text.